ludocracy/ludocracy.github.io/README.md

   - Dita For Small Teams
     - specify that i only contributed the proxy server

-### social links
+### contact links
-- paragraph of social descriptions with inline links
+- paragraph of contact descriptions with inline links
 - github, linkedin, medium, resume